 Researchers have tested products containing colloidal oatmeal to see how much they can irritate and the potential to cause allergic reactions in the skin.
 In a study of repeat skin patch testing in 2291 subjects, researchers found that skin creams, cleansers, and lotions containing oatmeal had very low irritant potential and a very low allergenic sensitization potential.
 The authors of this study concluded that colloidal oatmeal is a safe skin care product ingredient.

 Oat and oat-containing products induce anti-inflammatory effects on the skin.
 This points to oatmeal and its extracts being useful treatments in various skin conditions, such as dryness, eczema, and possibly even cancer (no human studies have been done for skin cancer).
-From the kitchen cupboard to the bathroom cabinet, use of this natural product leaves the skin moisturized, strong, and healthy.
+From the kitchen cupboard to the bathroom cabinet, the use of this natural product leaves the skin moisturized, strong, and healthy.
 How’s that for food as medicine?

 * This Website is for general skin beauty, wellness, and health information only.
 This Website is not to be used as a substitute for medical advice, diagnosis or treatment of any health condition or problem.
 The information provided on this Website should never be used to disregard, delay, or refuse treatment or advice from a physician or a qualified health provider.